albaintor/UC-Remote-Two-Toolkit/README.md

 - when you just want to switch from one device to another in all the activities

 To perform a replacement of all commands (buttons and UI interface) from one entity to another :
-- Click on `Rename entity` on the menu bar
+- Click on `Replace entities` on the menu bar
 - Click on `Load Remote data` to download all the entities & activities
 - You should see all the entities in a table
 - Select the "old" entity you want to be replaced in the table
 - Then in the same table, select the "new" entity to replace to
+- You can repeat these two steps for all the other entities you want to replace : you should consider to do all of the replacements in the same sequence because if one entity is orphan (and should be replaced), then the updates will fail
 - Click on `Submit`
 - A popup will appear will all the pending operations to perform to the remote
 - You can check the list of operations and if you want to proceed : click on `Update remote`

 All done !

 ### Modification of an activity